jumarroq/fast/packages/web-components/fast-foundation/docs/api-report.md

     value: string;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "pickerMenuOptionTemplate" is marked as @public, but its signature references "PickerMenuOption" which is marked as @alpha
+//
 // @public (undocumented)
 export const pickerMenuOptionTemplate: (context: any, definition: any) => ViewTemplate<PickerMenuOption>;

+// Warning: (ae-incompatible-release-tags) The symbol "pickerMenuTemplate" is marked as @public, but its signature references "PickerMenu" which is marked as @alpha
+//
 // @public
 export const pickerMenuTemplate: (context: any, definition: any) => ViewTemplate<PickerMenu>;